In a cool wind in Sweden.

 This is the web site of Tim Poston, and some of the people who do stuff with me, around the planet.
 Some of the people are in companies, which own the stuff, so we won't be public here about that: but that leaves things to talk about.

 One public thing is the company Nordic River that I helped start a few years ago, whose TextFlow makes it a lot easier to work with input from multiple authors.
-Instead of tracking changes, we adapt to documents the Smith-Waterman algorithm invented to compare DNA, and put it in a smooth interaction API.
+Instead of tracking changes, we adapted to documents the Smith-Waterman algorithm invented to compare DNA, and put it in a smooth interaction API.
+Sadly, the company did not succeed..

 Another collaboration is with Raghu Raghavan of Therataxis, founded in 2004: I've worked with Raghu for two decades now, starting with a Singapore group that became for a while the Centre for Information-enhanced Medicine (CIeMed).
 Several of my patents are with him, and we are now working together on xelular deformable sets and steering ultrasound hotspots to push around drugs in the brain and oil under the ground.